FREE PAYMENT REMINDER TEMPLATES

 • Reminder schedules on Pro and Team

-Keep a record of reminders, invoice activity and customer follow-up in one place.
+Keep reminders, invoice activity and customer replies connected in one place.

 • Reminder history

-• Email delivery status: sent, delivered, bounced or failed
+• Email status: sent, delivered, bounced or failed

-Customers can report "I've paid".
+Customers can click “I’ve paid”.
 You confirm payment after checking your bank account.

 • Confirm payment after checking your bank account

-• Use Not received yet if the bank payment has not arrived
+• Mark as not received if the bank payment has not arrived

 BEST PRACTICES